xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 ### For iOS simulators:

-   To execute mobile testing with iOS simulator, you need to prepare an `.app` file.
+To execute mobile testing with iOS simulators, you need to prepare an `.app` file.
 To get the `.app` file from the Xcode project, go to `~/Library/Developer/Xcode/DerivedData/{app name}/Build/Products/{scheme}-iphonesimulator/{app name}.app`.
 ### For Real iOS devices:

 To execute mobile testing with real iOS devices, you need to: